oracle/terraform-kubernetes-installer/README.md

 kubernetes-dashboard is running at https://129.146.22.175:443/ui
 ```

+### Deploy a simple load-balanced application with shared volumes

+Check out the [example application deployment](./docs/example-deployments.md) for a walk through of deploying a simple application that leverages both the Cloud Controller Manager and Flexvolume Driver plugins.

 ### Scale, upgrade, or delete the cluster

-Check out the [example operations](./docs/examples.md) for details on how to use Terraform to scale, upgrade, replace, or delete your cluster.
+Check out the [example cluster operations](./docs/examples.md) for details on how to use Terraform to scale, upgrade, replace, or delete your cluster.

 ## Known issues and limitations